Terphenyl

-Terphenyls are a group of closely related aromatic hydrocarbons.
+Terphenyls are a group of aromatic hydrocarbons.
 Also known as diphenylbenzenes or triphenyls, they consist of a central benzene ring substituted with two phenyl groups.
 There are three substitution patterns: ortho-terphenyl, meta-terphenyl, and para-terphenyl.
 Commercial grade terphenyl is generally a mixture of the three isomers.
 This mixture is used in the production of polychlorinated terphenyls, which were formerly used as heat storage and transfer agents.